eric-barch/betbot/README.md

 ### Using Supabase Studio (Recommended)

-Supabase provides an easy-to-use, web-based database GUI called [Supabase Studio](https://supabase.com/blog/supabase-studio).
+Supabase provides an easy-to-use, web-based GUI called [Supabase Studio](https://supabase.com/blog/supabase-studio).
 To access it, simply open a browser and go to http://localhost:54323 while your local instance is running.

 ### Using pgAdmin